cisagov/Malcolm/docs/asset-interaction-analysis.md

 ## <a name="NetBoxEnrichment"></a>Enriching network traffic metadata via NetBox lookups

-As Zeek logs and Suricata alerts are parsed and enriched (if the `LOGSTASH_NETBOX_ENRICHMENT` [environment variable in `./config/logstash.env`](malcolm-config.md#MalcolmConfigEnvVars) is set to `true`), the NetBox API will be queried for the associated hosts' information.
+As Zeek logs and Suricata alerts are parsed and enriched (if the `NETBOX_ENRICHMENT` [environment variable in `./config/netbox-common.env`](malcolm-config.md#MalcolmConfigEnvVars) is set to `true`), the NetBox API will be queried for the associated hosts' information.
 If found, the information retrieved by NetBox will be used to enrich these logs through the creation of the following new fields.
 See [the NetBox API](https://demo.netbox.dev/api/docs/) documentation and [the NetBox documentation](https://demo.netbox.dev/static/docs/introduction/) for more information.

 * `destination.…`
     - `destination.device.cluster` (`/virtualization/clusters/`) (for [Virtual Machine](https://demo.netbox.dev/static/docs/coe-functionality/virtualization/) device types)